Aloisius/hadoop-s3a/README.md

 - fs.s3a.socketTimeout - Socket connect timeout (default: 5000)
 - fs.s3a.maxPagingKeys - How many keys to request from S3 when doing directory listings at a time (default: 5000)
 - fs.s3a.multipartSize - How big (in bytes) to split a upload or copy operation up into (default: 10485760)
-- fs.s3a.minMultipartSize - Until a file is this large (in bytes), use non-parallel upload/copy (default: 20971520)
+- fs.s3a.minMultipartSize - Until a file is this large (in bytes), use non-parallel upload (default: 20971520)
 - fs.s3a.cannedACL - Set a canned ACL on newly created/copied objects (private | public-read | public-read-write | authenticated-read | log-delivery-write | bucket-owner-read | bucket-owner-full-control)
 - fs.s3a.purgeExistingMultiPart - True if you want to purge existing multipart uploads that may not have been completed/aborted correctly (default: false)
 - fs.s3a.purgeExistingMultiPartAge - Minimum age in seconds of multipart uploads to purge (default: 86400)